 Carnes Crossroads is located in Berkeley County within the City of Goose Creek.
 The City of Goose Creek’s police and fire departments and Department of Public Works serve residents living at Carnes Crossroads.

-The Berkeley County School Board is in the planning stages for a K-8th grade school to be built within the Carnes Crossroads community.
+The Berkeley County School Board has broken ground on a K-8th grade school at Carnes Crossroads that is scheduled to open in 2023.
 In the meantime, students at Carnes currently attend three high-rated Berkeley County public schools, all located just a short drive away: Cane Bay Elementary School (K-5), Cane Bay Middle (6-8) and Cane Bay High School (9-12).
 In addition, Northwood Academy, a highly-regarded private school, completed the relocation of its campus to Carnes Crossroads in 2017, and the school serves children in pre-school through 12th grade.

 Yes.
 The Carnes Crossroads Property Owners’ Association is the HOA for residential property owners within the community.
 It is responsible for overseeing and maintaining common areas, enforcing the community’s Covenants, Conditions & Restrictions, and planning and facilitating social and recreational programming and events.